Monitoring Methods

 AI Gateway / MCP Proxy

-Sits in the data path between the AI agent and its tools — transparently captures every interaction.
+Sits in the data path between the AI agent and its tools.
+Captures every interaction transparently.

 Platform Webhooks